Great Cobar mine: Smelting plant

 No.1 & No.2 Converters and fume hoods (c.1911), showing the original arrangement with two converters.

 Converters in operation, 1913, showing the final arrangement with three converters.
-In the background is the area where the converter vessels were relined.
+In the background is the area where newly-relined vessels were dried.
+The control cabin and hook of a travelling gantry crane are at the top right.

 Converter discharging blister copper into ingot moulds, 1911.